 What First Sparked Your Interest in Writing Murder Mysteries?

-I like reading them—particularly the Nero Wolfe books by Rex Stout.
+I like reading murder mysteries—particularly the Nero Wolfe books by Rex Stout.
 I love Sherlock Holmes.
 In fact, every chapter of Deception starts with a great quote from a Holmes story.
 It was fun matching those with the contents of particular chapters.
 Many people enjoy murder mysteries, so there’s potential for a wide audience.

 My first novel Deadline was an experiment.
 I love research and wanted to write something different, so I spent time with homicide detectives and journalists, to see if I could get inside their world, and take readers there.
 Based on reader responses, the experiment seemed to work.
 I still get letters from readers who’ve read Deadline and Dominion for the first time.